International training: Introduction to Market Systems Development and Local Economic Development

 Fees cover training participation and snacks and lunches.
 Fees do not cover any travel, accommodation or breakfast/dinner.

 There is no need for the participants to stay at Meliá Hotel.
 However, we have negotiated a preferred room rate of USD 110 per room per night.
-We will send you information on how to book this offer once you have registered for the event.
+If you would like to make use of this offer, please download and complete the Melía reservation form.
+You will find all the instructions on how to make the booking on the form.

 Complete the online registration form.